Seated vs. Standing Calf Raise… Do You Need Both?

 Most seated heel raises are done at a 90° angle for the knee.
 However, similar fatigue may occur for both muscles even as flexed as 45 degrees.
 Some other studies show a difference, though very slight.

 Doing both seated & standing heel raises only increases work for the soleus.
-The soleus also gets plenty of work from exercises like dead-lifts too, while the gastrocnemius has poor leverage on leg curls.
+The soleus gets plenty of work from exercises like dead-lifts too, while the gastrocnemius has poor leverage on leg curls.

 How to Do a Standing Calf Raise

-With limited equipment at home, you can do a single-leg calf raise off the ledge of a stair with your bodyweight, holding a dumbbell with one arm and the other grabbing something like a rail for balance.
-Machines are only more convenient!
+With limited equipment at home, you can do a single-leg calf raise off the ledge of a stair with your bodyweight.

-Keep a slight bend in the knee to get enough range of motion at the ankle, stretching both the gastrocnemius & soleus.
+Keep only a slight bend in the knee to get enough range of motion at the ankle, stretching both the gastrocnemius & soleus.
 Keep your knee angle fairly stable to avoid drastically changing the gastrocnemius’s length.

 Donkey heel raises are famed for their uncomfortable stretch, as the hamstrings may pull on the calf tendon for an even deeper stretch.

-The passive tension may lead to a small burst of growth at the distal end of the muscle, but this doesn’t seem lasting versus progressive overload developing sarcomeres in-parallel, facilitated by overloading stretched-to-medium positions.
+Passive tension may lead to a small burst of growth at the distal end of the muscle, but this doesn’t seem lasting versus progressive overload developing sarcomeres in-parallel, facilitated by overloading stretched-to-medium positions.

 Any extreme or unusual form of plantarflexion could also irritate the Achilles tendon.